 Cost of DACA

-The fee to request consideration of deferred action for childhood arrivals, including employment authorization and biometric services, is $495, and cannot be waived.
+The fee to request consideration of deferred action for childhood arrivals, including employment authorization and biometric services, is $495.
+USCIS will not waive this fee.
 In very rare circumstances, there is a DACA fee exemption.

 RECOMMENDED: Cost for DACA Application